 What Situations Can I Be Fired In?

-A boss threatening to sack you can be an empty threat with no legal basis.
+An employer threatening to sack you can be an empty threat with no legal basis.
 However, there are situations in which you can be immediately dismissed; such as incidents of gross misconduct.

 You may also be able to be sacked for no reason during a probation period when you start employment, or prior to having two years continuous service with an employer.
 The exception to this is dismissal which would amount to discrimination against a protected characteristic.